New safeguarding program puts members first

 “We need to put members first and ensure they have a safe, fun and positive sporting environment.
 Ninety-five per cent of the complaints that Sport Integrity Australia received last year were related to safeguarding and member protection, so it’s clear that across the board sports need to do more to protect their members.”

-Participation in the Safeguarding in Sport Continuous Improvement Program is open to any National Sporting Organisation or National Sporting Organisation for People with Disability that is currently recognised by the Australian Sports Commission.
+Participation in the Safeguarding in Sport Continuous Improvement Program is open to any National Sporting Organisation (NSO) or National Sporting Organisation for People with Disability (NSOD) that is currently recognised by the Australian Sports Commission (ASC).

 The Continuous Improvement Program will be contextualised to each sport’s needs, recognising that each sport has different risks and considerations.
 It involves each participating sport being assessed to determine the maturity of their child safeguarding and member protection practices.
 A tailored action plan will then be developed for each individual sport.